dhyeynala/pet-voice-notes/README.md

 ## How I Structured the Data

 Firebase uses collections and documents instead of tables.
-Here's the basic structure:
+Here is the basic structure:

 ```
 users/{userId}